 Basic net loss per share is computed by dividing net loss by the weighted-average number of shares of common stock outstanding during each period (and potential shares of common stock that are exercisable for little or no consideration).
-Included in basic weighted-average number of shares of common stock outstanding during the years ended
+Included in basic weighted-average number of shares of common stock outstanding during the years ended September 30, 2022 and 2021 are the Series B warrants with an exercise price of \$0.0014 per share.

-September 30, 2021 and 2020 are the Series B warrants and certain warrants issued to the spin-off entity with exercise prices of \$0.0001 and \$0.01 per share, respectively.
 Diluted loss per share includes the effect, if any, from the potential exercise or conversion of securities such as common stock warrants and stock options which would result in the issuance of incremental shares of common stock.
 For diluted net loss per share, the weighted-average number of shares of common stock is the same for basic net loss per share due to the fact that when a net loss exists, dilutive securities are not included in the calculation as the impact is anti-dilutive.